ofiwg/libfabric/man/fi_cxi.7.md

 # ERRATA

-* Fetch and compare type AMOs with FI_DELIVERY_COMPLETE or FI_MATCH_COMPLETE completion semantics are not supported.
+* Fetch and compare type AMOs with FI_DELIVERY_COMPLETE or FI_MATCH_COMPLETE completion semantics are not supported with FI_RMA_EVENT.

 # SEE ALSO